 - Descriptions of previous internship placements

 Please note that when you express your areas of interest for an internship, do not limit yourself to the areas mentioned above.
-Based on your expressed interest, unforeseen opportunities might open up and a good match between you and an organization might be found.
+There is no guarantee you will be placed in an internship in your major.
+Be prepared to be flexible.
+Unforeseen opportunities might open up and a good match between you and an organization might be found.

 Setting Up Your Internship

 - During the application process, you indicate an area of work in which you are interested, and the program provider will look for an opening in that area.